Can Donald Trump, Shooting Victim’s Family Sue Secret Service for Injury/Death?

 – Children

-There are no citizenship requirements to sue in the state, so a person doesn’t have to be a Pennsylvania resident to continue their claim.
+No citizenship requirements exist to sue in the state, so a person doesn’t have to be a Pennsylvania resident to continue their claim.

 If there are no qualifying legal beneficiaries to file the lawsuit, the responsibility will fall on the personal representative of the deceased’s estate.
 They can try to recover damages to restore the estate to its original financial condition.